 This series covers a number of suggested techniques for performance testing systems that have a mixture of the above page types.

-Experience suggests that performance testing should be performed at all stages of development.
+Experience suggests that performance testing should be conducted at all stages of development.
 The types of performance testing will change as the system moves through the escalation process towards production, but these tests will inform the business owner and development staff of bottlenecks in performance well in advance of a public debut.

-I believe strongly that performance tests should be performed early and often.
-Performance tests should be an integral part of the development process.
-Performance tests should be part of the system smoke test to determine whether changes to the code base have adverse effects.
+- Part of the system smoke test to determine whether changes to the code base have adverse effects.

 Types of performance tests

-- Time-to-first-byte performance tests, sometimes-called “Server Response Tests”.
+- Time-to-first-byte performance tests, sometimes called “Server Response Tests”.

-- Time-to-last-byte performance tests, sometimes-called “Render Response Tests”.
+- Time-to-last-byte performance tests, sometimes called “Render Response Tests”.

 Both of these tests measure the time it takes for information to come back from the server.
-However, first byte testing measures the time it takes to get the first byte of information back from the Application Server, giving us a sense of how long the application server will take to begin to render a page, while last byte testing gives us the total time required to fully render a page.
+However, first-byte testing measures the time it takes to get the first byte of information back from the Application Server, giving us a sense of how long the application server will take to begin to render a page, while last byte testing gives us the total time required to fully render a page.